You are probably reading this because you have considered bringing a baby to Disney World.

 But, you know what?

 Compared to a trip to a beach resort, or a vacation rental, Disney is actually EASIER.

 Especially getting there.
 Here’s how to bring your baby to Disney World and achieve as close to traveling-with-baby-zen as possible.

-Getting to Disney World with a baby is easy.
+Believe it or not, getting to Disney World with a baby is relatively easy.

 (With these tips.)

 Stay in a Disney Resort and ship everything you need for your baby ahead of time.